lwz0316/Android-AppUninstallWatcher/README.md

 ===========================
 App uninstall watcher.
 You can monitor uninstall of your app.

+**This library forked from** [Coolerfall/Android-AppUninstallWatcher](https://github.com/Coolerfall/Android-AppUninstallWatcher), just add the supprot for http post params and http headers

 Usage
 =====
-* This wathcer can be added in application or service in your app, use `Watcher.run(context, url, shouldOpenBrowser)` to run the watcher.
+* This wathcer can be added in application or service in your app, use

+		new Watcher.Executor(context)
+				.url(URL)
+				.addPostParam("hello", "world")
+				.addPostParam("extra", "uninstall-watcher")
+				.addHeader("Content-Type", "application/json")
+				.addHeader("My-Header", "Android-ACTION-UNINSTALL")
+				.shouldOpenBrowser(true)
+				.execute();

+	to run the watcher.

+* If headers contains `Content-Type` and the value equals to `application/json`, the http params will convert to the json string.

+		// Content-Type: application/json
+		// post params will convert to the json string.
+		{"hello":"world", "extra":"uninstall-watcher"}

 * If `shouldOpenBrowser` is true, the wathcer will open default browser with `url`.
 Don't forget to add *android.permission.INTERNET* permission in manifest.
 * If you want to keep your app alive, see also [Android-AppDaemon][1].